-Subnet mask (also known as

-An IP network that can be reached through a single IP address.
+Subnet mask (also known as address mask) A subnet is an IP network that can be reached through a single IP address.
 All the members of the subnet share the mask value.
 Members of the subnet can then be referenced more easily.
 A subnetwork is a network that is part of another network, connected through a gateway, bridge, or router.

-UBR (Unspecified Bit Rate) A category of ATM service.
-UBR supports connections that have no performance requirements.
+UBR (Unspecified Bit Rate) Category of ATM service.
+Supports connections that have no performance requirements.

-UltraNet Wizard Fibre Channel-to-ATM Configuration

-Wizard

-An UltraNet application that lets the user designate the default configuration settings for Fibre-Channel-to-ATM on the Open Systems Gateway.
+UltraNet Wizard Fibre Channel-to-ATM Configuration Wizard is an UltraNet application that lets you designate the default configuration settings for Fibre Channel-ATM on the Open Systems Gateway.